For over 30 years, Philip has helped clients structure, negotiate and close real estate and business transactions.

 Recognitions & Distinctions

-- Represented major commercial and residential waste collection business and its affiliates in a large scale divestiture in the sale of substantially all of its assets, including multiple properties throughout Central Texas.
+- Represented major commercial and residential waste collection business in Central Texas in sale of its assets.

 - Represented distributor of specialty industrial products in its equity acquisition of another such company, for $22 million, and in acquisitions of four smaller companies.